Shooter-06/eCommerce-Team-Project/README.md

  - As a user, I will be able to se the products reviews(1 feature).

  # Poreject features explanation
 The feautures in our project will be used as the following:
- -As a seller, you can modify and Delete products for sale, check the inventory(track your production), check the leasted bought items, higly bought items (5 features).
+ -As a seller, you can modify and Delete products for sale, check the inventory(track your production), check the leasted bought items, higly bought items (5 features):
  - As a seller, i have an option of either modifying or deleting my store profile(2 features).
  - As a seller, I can will get notified for the items bought and i can track their shippmemts(2 features).
  - As a seller, I can view client service requests on sales and respond (2 features)